-In his book, Just One Thing, Rick Hanson explains how the two differ in your brain.
+In his book, Just One Thing: Developing a Buddha Brain One Simple Practice at a Time, Rick Hanson explains how the two differ in your brain.
 To simplify drastically, the human brain evolved in stages beginning with the reptilian brain, the brainstem, which is primarily concerned with avoiding harm.
 Next, the mammalian brain, the limbic system, developed which focuses on approaching rewards.
 Finally, the human brain, the cortex, formed which is all about attachment.
 In every human today, these three systems are constantly at work.

 When you feel safe and fulfilled, your brain’s avoidance system is calm, the approaching drive is content, and the attachment orientation is caring.
 In this responsive mode, your brain is soothed, joyful and replenished.The good news is that this is the natural, resting state of your brain and where you want to be for happiness and health.
 The bad news is that too many of us spend most of our time in reactive mode.

 Reacting is instinctual.
 Responding is a conscious choice.
 When something happens, our body is going to react automatically regardless.
 The trick is to become aware of this initial reaction, resist doing anything, involve your higher intelligence by considering options, possible ramifications, who you want to be, and what is going to be in your best interest, and, then, choose how to respond.

 In the article, Responding vs. Reacting, J. Loeks writes: